-Second whistleblower in energy scheme
+Cash-for-ash mistakes ‘a perfect storm’

 - Need-to-know guide: The RHI scheme

-It has emerged that Solmatrix told officials that such people were "not only taking advantage of RHI support, but in many cases, notably within the poultry sector, appear to be actively exploiting it".

-The inquiry was set up to investigate the circumstances surrounding the energy initiative, after its costs spiralled.
+The inquiry, which is taking place at Stormont, was set up to investigate the circumstances surrounding the energy initiative, after its costs spiralled.

 The RHI scheme offered to subsidise the cost of its claimants' fuel - mostly wood pellets - for running their heating systems.